epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

   :scale: 50 %
   :alt: WinSCRP file download

 6. Inspect the files. **TO CONFIRM** If they contain data confirm that the user has permission to use it (because we don’t want to be seen to enable analyses on data that is not being used correctly).
 If they are Singularity containers (.sif), run a scanner on them (might need to download).
+A virus scanner can also be run on the files.

 .. note::
    If you want to inspect the files without removing them from SRCP, then you can use tools such as gedit (``$ gedit``), R and Python.
 For a visual check you might use gedit.